Retail chatbot: the 6 use cases worth automating first

 Try eesel for your store

-If you're shopping for a retail chatbot, eesel is built for exactly the flow above.
-It plugs into Shopify, WooCommerce, and Gorgias, reads your catalog and order data, and answers WISMO, returns, and product questions grounded in your real store, not generic guesses.
-The differentiator is the safety net: you simulate against past tickets before launch, start supervised, and set a confidence threshold so it only handles what it's sure about and hands the rest to your team.
+If you're shopping for a retail chatbot, eesel is built for exactly the matrix above.
+It plugs into Shopify, WooCommerce, and Gorgias, reads your catalog and order data, and answers WISMO, returns, stock, and product questions grounded in your real store, not generic guesses.
+The differentiator is the safety net: you simulate against past tickets before launch, start supervised, and set a confidence threshold per topic so it only handles the rows you've cleared and hands the rest to your team.

 eesel AI working with Shopify in action

-The pricing is usage-based at $0.40 per resolved chat with no per-seat fees, so it scales with your ticket volume rather than your headcount.
+The pricing is usage-based at $0.40 per ticket or chat handled, counted per conversation rather than per reply and with no per-seat fees, so it scales with your ticket volume rather than your headcount.
 Gorgias stores using eesel report 85%+ tier-1 resolution in the first week, and you can go live in under 30 minutes.
-It's free to try, and simulation means you'll know how well it handles your queue before you turn anything on.
+It's free to try, and simulation means you'll know how it handles each row of your queue before you turn anything on.

 Frequently Asked Questions